Foolproof Bearnaise Sauce

-I’ve had bearnaise sauce at some point in my past, but it never made much of an impression until I had it in a fabulous restaurant in Seattle, WA.
+I’ve had bearnaise sauce at some point in my past, but it never made much of an impression until several years ago when I had it at a restaurant in Seattle.
 That luxuriously smooth, creamy, buttery, rich yet delicate sauce drizzled over my steak totally “wowed” me.
 I knew the moment I tasted it that I’d be working on the perfect recreation of it when I got home.
 And I did.
-This bearnaise sauce recipe is as good as any you’ll find served at a five-star restaurant but is super easy to make because instead of using the traditional double boiler method, we’re using a blender!
+This homemade bearnaise sauce recipe is as good as any you’ll find served at a five-star restaurant but is super easy to make because instead of using the traditional double boiler method, we’re using a blender!

 What is Bearnaise Sauce?